How easy is it to get to Newcastle?

 - National Rail and Trainline - journey planning, live arrival and departure boards for UK stations

-- Eurostar - helps you plan your journey to us from Europe
+- Eurostar - help to plan your journey to us from Europe

 If trains aren't for you, or if you're keen to save a little money, then you can get a coach instead.
 Megabus and National Express both have routes to Newcastle, with the Megabus stopping right on John Dobson Street, a ten-minute walk from Newcastle University campus or a two-minute walk to Monument Metro Station.